LORELEI STEWART, DIRECTOR

 DENNY MWAURA, ASSISTANT DIRECTOR

-NORA JAMES, GRADUATE STAFF MEMBER
+NORA JAMES, GRADUATE PROGRAMS STAFF MEMBER

 Nora James is an MA student at the University of Illinois at Chicago, studying modern and contemporary art history.
 Her interests include disability studies, museum and exhibition development, and accessibility in cultural spaces.
 She has held positions in public programming, interpretation, and exhibition development at the Gund Gallery, the Smithsonian American Art Museum and Renwick Gallery, and the Museum of Contemporary Art in Chicago.
 Most recently, she worked as the Museum Educator at the Heart Mountain Interpretive Center in Cody, Wyoming, where she conducted research on disabled incarcerees in a WWII-era Japanese American incarceration camp.
 She holds a BA in art history and English from Kenyon College.

-ARTIE FOSTER, GRADUATE STAFF MEMBER
+MAGDALENA DUMITRESCU, GRADUATE COMMUNICATIONS STAFF MEMBER